RubyMoney/money-rails/README.md

     Where should files go? [~/.gemstash]
     Cache with what?
 [MEMORY, memcached]
     What database adapter?
 [SQLITE3, postgres]
+    What strategy?
+[CACHING, redirection]
     Checking that cache is available
     Checking that database is available
+    Creating the gem storage cache folder
     You are all setup!

 Starting your gemstash server is easy: